Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 Aaron Gordon Insights vs. the Heat

-- Conceding 109.8 points per game, the Heat are the second-ranked squad in the league on defense.
+- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per game.

-- On the boards, the Heat are ranked sixth in the NBA, allowing 41.9 rebounds per game.
+- On the glass, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.

-- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.
+- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.

 Aaron Gordon vs. the Heat